asseth/docs-traductions/Full_Casper_Chain_V2_fr.md

 <!--Because of an additional validity condition that requires the `main_chain_ref` of a beacon block to be equal to or a descendant of that of its parent, this implies that the `main_chain_ref` of _every_ block in this beacon chain is inside the highest-scoring main chain).
 This ensures that the beacon chain follows along the actual canonical main PoW chain.-->

-En raison d'une condition de validité supplémentaire qui impose que la `main_chain_ref` d'un bloc phare soit égal à ou un descendant de celle de son parent, cela implique que la `main_chain_ref` de chaque bloc dans cette chaîne phare soit à l'intérieur de la chaîne principale de plus haut score.
+En raison d'une condition de validité supplémentaire qui impose que la `main_chain_ref` d'un bloc phare soit égale à ou un descendant de celle de son parent, cela implique que la `main_chain_ref` de chaque bloc dans cette chaîne phare soit à l'intérieur de la chaîne principale de plus haut score.
 Cela garantit que la chaîne phare suit la chaîne principale en PoW réellement canonique.

 <!--This can be "updated online" using the following algorithms.
 First, it's important to keep track of not just the head of the main and beacon chains, but also the block at every height.
 This can be maintained by the following algorithm, to be run at every change of the head:-->